Jewellery & Metal Design BDes (Hons)

 "I currently run a jewellery brand from my studio in Dundee.
 In recent years we have been lucky enough to work with companies such as Harvey Nichols and The National Gallery London.
 Our collections have been worn by a selection of celebrities including Brit Award winning Emeli Sande, actress Emma Thompson, MTV's Laura Whitemore and BBC Sherlock star Laura Pulver.
 We have been nominated for a host of awards- Drapers Accessory Designer of the Year, Accessories Designer of the Year at the Scottish Fashion Awards and New Designer of the Year at the UK Jewellery Awards.
 In 2014, I was also named Independent Woman of the Year at the Royal Bank of Scotland Women Ahead Awards and as one of Professional Jeweller Magazine's Hot 100 in the industry."
 View Jane's work.

 Others have gone on to freelance and establishing their own successful businesses.
-Extra curriculum activities such as the Enterprise Gym help students cultivate entrepreneurial skills.
+Extra curriculum activities such as the Centre of Entrepreneurship help students cultivate entrepreneurial skills.
 The Greenhouse Business Pre-Incubator facility provides ambitious students with an office space to explore their business idea.

 We give final year students the opportunity to showcase their work at New Designers in London.
 They join with 4,000 other design graduates from around the UK at the show.
 New Designers brings the design industry together, helping to launch the careers of the attending design graduates.
 With more than 18,000 visitors throughout the duration of the exhibition there is a great opportunity to be discovered.